1 Bg 4-1972: Transcendental Knowledge

 > material nature which he has acquired.
 Such symptoms of

-> life, according to the different modes of material nature,
+> life, according to different modes of material nature,

 > are described in the Eighteenth Chapter of this book.
 A